Forsyth COVID-19 case count rises slightly. Omicron subvariant surfacing in NC

-The COVID-19 case count for Forsyth County remained above 100 for the second consecutive report that also included an additional related death, according to Thursday's update from the N.C.
+The COVID-19 case count for Forsyth County remained above 100 for the second consecutive report, which also included an additional related death, according to Thursday's update from the N.C.
 Department of Health and Human Service.

 Forsyth has had 65 COVID-related deaths in February and 757 altogether since the pandemic began in 2020.